Today’s Wonder of the Day was inspired by Kylie from AL. Kylie Wonders, “How do animals hibernate” Thanks for WONDERing with us, Kylie!

 In fact, hibernating animals often show signs of sleep deprivation when they emerge from hibernation.
 When an animal comes out of hibernation, it often needs a lot of sleep over the next several days to resume normal functions.

-Even cold-blooded animals, like snakes, turtles and frogs, hibernate.
-Since they can’t warm themselves up, they have to find ways to protect themselves from the cold.
+Even cold-blooded animals, like snakes, turtles, and frogs, hibernate.
+Since they can't warm themselves up, they have to find ways to protect themselves from the cold.
+Snakes, for example, might go underground.
+Frogs and turtles, on the other hand, often bury themselves in mud below the frost line.